The Best 9 Things to Do in Charleston

 Even though Charleston is a little further north, it’s still in the Deep South.
 Temperatures in the summer can get extremely hot and humid.
-Charleston is a popular summer vacation spot, so hotel prices also tend to soar in the summer months.
+The city is a popular summer vacation spot, so hotel prices also tend to soar in the summer months.

 Where to Stay in Charleston

 Budget: Best Western Charleston Inn has great standard rooms for solo travelers or suites for families or friends traveling together.
 All the rooms have fridges and microwaves.
 It’s close to downtown and has free breakfast.

 Mid-range: Hotel Indigo Mount Pleasant is an artistic hotel with artwork on every wall.
 It’s also decorated very elegantly and modern.
 It is close to downtown and can get you to all major attractions in just a few minutes.
 They also have an on-site restaurant and a large outdoor pool.

 Luxury: Hotel Emeline is an amazing boutique hotel with modern touches.
 There is a restaurant and coffee shop right inside the hotel.
 They also offer full suites with pull-out sofas and full kitchens if you are traveling with a large group.
 Make sure to check out the amazing fitness center and spa!

 Where (and What!) to Eat in Charleston